 Captains Licensing (Online)

-FKCC has partnered with Mariners Learning System.
-Whether you are pursuing a professional career in commercial boating, or simply looking to enhance your knowledge, they have a program to meet your educational needs.
-Together they offer online Coast Guard Approved Captain’s Licensing Programs.
-Courses include:
+Whether you are pursuing a professional career in commercial boating, or simply looking to enhance your knowledge, FKCC offers online Coast Guard Approved Captain’s Licensing Programs.

 - OUPV/SixPack Captain’s License

 - OUPV Upgrade to Master

 - Master 25/50/100 Ton License,

 - Towing Endorsement